Coveros-GitHub-Training/sel-copilot-advanced-workshop/References/Glossary.md

 **Usage**: Select from agent dropdown or reference in agent assignments
 **Scope**: IDE, CLI, and Coding Agent
 **Examples**: C# Expert agent, Testing agent, Security agent

-### BeastMode
-A community-created custom chat mode that combines multiple tools and capabilities for maximum AI power and flexibility, popularized by Burke Holland.

-**Access**:
-- **Setup**: Add BeastMode configuration file to `.github/chatmodes/` directory in your repository
-- **Use in VS Code**: Click the mode selector dropdown at the top of the Copilot Chat panel → Select "BeastMode"
-- **Reference**: See [BeastMode.md](BeastMode.md) for setup instructions

-**Features**: Multi-tool access, comprehensive code search, web access
-**Best For**: Complex problems requiring multiple capabilities

 ---